Skip to main content

 • Terms of employment equal to or better than Swedish collective agreements or industry standards.

-• Salary meeting Swedish collective agreement standards or industry norms.
+• Salary meeting Swedish collective agreement standards or industry norms, and also satisfying the applicable statutory salary threshold.

-• Employer-provided insurance covering health, life, employment, and pension when the employee begins working.
+• Employer-provided insurance covering health, life, employment injury, and occupational pension when required under Swedish work permit rules.

 What Sets Mercans Apart